peterdieleman/papermod/content/posts/language/dutch_german_identical_words.md

 Dutch and German share a common root, but it's surprisingly hard to find simple lists of words that are (nearly) identical.
-This is an attempt at listing some of the more simple ones.
+This is an attempt at listing a decent amount of them.

 ## Identical Words